mrbobbytables/openvpn/README.md

 ---

 ### Rsyslog
 Rsyslog is a high performance log processing daemon.
-Keepalived's logging capability is dependant on it being available.
-Rsyslog will only be enabled when Keepalived is enabled.
+Rsyslog is enabled at all times to provide logging for both Keepalived and OpenVPN.
 For any modifications to the config, it is best to edit the rsyslog configs directly (`/etc/rsyslog.conf` and `/etc/rsyslog.d/*`).

 ##### Defaults